 Why green smoothies help kids love vegetables.

 Why?
 Because children will remember how many good feels came with the green smoothie.
 They liked how it tasted.
 How they got to help make it.
 How they didn’t feel pressure to eat it.
-Children will hold onto those positive associations and this green smoothie for kids can help children remember that spinach isn’t so scary the next time you serve it up.
+Children will hold onto those positive associations and this Green Smoothie for Kids can help children remember that spinach isn’t so scary the next time it’s served up.

-How to them excited to try this green smoothie for kids.
+How to get them excited to try this green smoothie for kids.

 - Let them make it!
-Supervised for young ones, of course!
-Let the kids dump the ingredients in so they can see exactly what is going in AND they feel invested in the smoothie.
+With supervision, of course!
+Let the kids dump the ingredients in so they can see exactly what is going in AND they can feel invested in the smoothie.
 Oodles of research shows that children who participate in the kitchen are significantly more likely to try new foods.

 - Give it a fun name!
 Silly names can be a total mindset changer for kids when it comes to food.
 Try Hulk Juice, or Gecko Smoothie, or Monster Mash!
 Find something green that your kid gets excited about and then work that into the name.
 That positive association might be all they need to get excited about taking a sip.